 Clemson University has established certain restrictions as to the use of incentive cards.

 - Under no circumstances are research incentive cards to be purchased for a purpose other than paying research subjects participating in an approved study outlined in the IRB approval letter.

 - An employee is not allowed to receive incentive cards for research incentive participation related to their job.

 - Incentive cards are not returnable to the supplier.
 All sales are final.

 - Incentive cards should not be acquired for the purpose of making routine purchases for business needs.

 D. Subject Payment

 An Incentive Card Distribution Log must be maintained by the department for which the study was performed.
 For non-research, this is the department that disbursed the incentive cards.
 A copy of the completed distribution log must also be attached to the requisition/purchase order in buyWay$ within 15 days of disbursement of all incentive cards, completion of the study/activity, or by January 15th if the study/activity exceeds one calendar year.
+If any individual received $600 or more in incentive cards during the calendar year, section E.2 below also applies.
 When necessary, the log will maintain subject confidentiality by the use of identifiers.
 Due to the nature of the data collected on the Incentive Card Distribution Log, it must be treated as confidential information.
 Failure to provide adequate documentation and adhere to this policy will jeopardize the researcher’s/requestor’s ability to use incentive cards in the future.